NLnetLabs/routinator/source/interactive.rst

     ]
   }

-If the :option:`--json` option is not provided, the input should consist of simple plain text with one route announcement per line, provided as a prefix followed by an ASCII-art arrow => surrounded by white space and followed by the AS number of the originating autonomous system.
+You can also provide a simple plain text file with the routes you would like to have verified by Routinator.
+The input file should have one route announcement per line, provided as a prefix followed by an ASCII-art arrow => surrounded by white space and followed by the AS number of the originating autonomous system.

 For example, let's provide Routinator with this file and save it as ``beacons.txt``: